rnbguy/esplr/README.md

 > Are ERC-721 NFTs fully supported?

-Almost.
+Work in progress.
 They will be shown in UI in one of the next updates.

 > Which frontend libraries are used?